Frequently Asked Questions about Alberta Land Trust Grant Program

 Will the funding support on-going management of lands already owned / managed by Land Trusts?

 Grants from this program are intended to enable "new" conservation projects (e.g. new lands placed under conservation easements); therefore, funding requests for existing conservation projects will not be considered.
-Therefore, conservation easements obtained or land titles donated prior to September 15, 2016, are not eligible.
+Therefore, conservation easements obtained or land titles donated a year prior to the application closing date are not eligible.